Child Support

 What is the dictionary definition of Child Support?

-Dictionary Definition
+Dictionary Definition of Child Support

 n. court-ordered funds to be paid by one parent to the custodial parent of a minor child after divorce (dissolution) or separation.
 Usually the dollar amounts are based on the income of both parents, the number of children, the expenses of the custodial parent, and any special needs of the child.
 In many states or locales the amount is determined by a chart which factors in all these figures.
 It may also include health plan coverage, school tuition or other expenses, and may be reduced during periods of extended visitation such as summer vacations.
 Child support generally continues until the child reaches 18 years, graduates from high school, is emancipated (no longer lives with either parent), or, in some cases, for an extended period such as college attendance.
 The amount and continuation of support may be changed by the court upon application of either party depending on a proved change of circumstance of the parents or child.
 Child support should not be confused with alimony (spousal support) which is for the ex-spouse’s support.
 Child support is not deductible from gross income for tax purposes (but may allow a dependent exemption) nor is it taxed as income, unlike alimony, which is deductible by the payer and taxed as the adult recipient’s income.

-Full Definition of Child Support
+Full Definition Of Child Support

 The entitlement of all children to be supported by their parents until the children reach the age of majority or become emancipated — usually by marriage, by entry into the armed forces or by living independently.
 Many states also impose child support obligations on parents for a year or two beyond this point if the child is a full-time student.
 If the parents are living separately, they each must still support the children.
 Typically, the parent who has custody meets his or her support obligation through taking care of the child every day, while the other parent must make payments to the custodial parent on behalf of the child — usually cash but sometimes other kinds of contributions.
 When parents divorce, the court almost always orders the non-custodial parent to pay the custodial parent an amount of child support fixed by state law.
 Sometimes, however, if the parents share physical custody more or less equally, the court will order the higher-income parent to make payments to the lower-income parent.